zengguobing/zengguobing.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second year PhD student at the [School of Electronic and Information Engineering](http://www.ee.buaa.edu.cn/) from [Beihang University](https://www.buaa.edu.cn/).
+I'm a third year PhD student at the [School of Electronic and Information Engineering](http://www.ee.buaa.edu.cn/) from [Beihang University](https://www.buaa.edu.cn/).
 I'm currently working on (1) synthetic aperture radar (SAR) interferometry (2) differential SAR interferometry (3) polarimetric differential SAR interferometry (4) SAR tomography for forest applications.

 Publications
 ======
+[_undergoing review_] **G. Zeng**, H. Xu, Y. Wang, W. Liu, A. Liu and L. Yi.
+A novel method for the separation of ground and volume scattering in multibaseline polarimetric SAR data and its application in DTM and CHM inversion.

 [_undergoing review_] **G. Zeng**, H. Xu, W. Liu, A. Liu and Y. Wang.
 An MLE of Interferometric Coherence Matrix and Its Applications in Multipolarimetric Interferometric Phase Optimization and Phase Series Estimation.

 [_undergoing review_] Y. Wang, H. Xu, **G. Zeng**, W. Liu, S. Li and C. Li.
 A method for selecting SAR interferometric pairs based on coherence spectral clustering.